 Precautions for Modified Sine Wave Inverter

-Modified sine wave inverters are a cost effective choice to run appliances and equipment that is less sensitive to power fluctuations, such as lights and some tools.
+Modified sine wave inverters are a cost-effective choice to run appliances and equipment that is less sensitive to power fluctuations, such as lights and some tools.
 Modified sine wave inverters simulate AC power inverted from DC batteries.
+Next, we will talk about the precautions of a modified sine wave power inverter.

 Modified sine wave power inverter

-7 precaution tips for modified sine wave power inverter
+Precaution tips for modified sine wave power inverter

-1. DO NOT plug small appliances into the inverter AC receptacles to directly recharge their nickel-cadmium batteries.
+9. DO NOT plug small appliances into the inverter AC receptacles to directly recharge their nickel-cadmium batteries.
 Always use the recharger provided with that appliance.

-2. DO NOT plug in battery chargers for cordless power tools if the charger carries a warning that dangerous voltages are present at the battery terminals.
+10. DO NOT plug in battery chargers for cordless power tools if the charger carries a warning that dangerous voltages are present at the battery terminals.

 Safety Warning: 110 Volts of current can be lethal.
 Improper use of a power inverter will result in property damage, personal injury, or loss of life.
 Please read and follow carefully the instructions in the Owner's Manual provided with every inverter for important safety considerations and precautions.